 Located on the transom, just under the roof, there are eight panels of monkey carvings.
 Monkeys were believed to be guardians of horses.

 Each panel shows a phase of growing up from birth through old age.
 Looking at the panels from left to right, panels 1-5 are on the front and panels 6-8 are on the west side.
 The second from the left is probably the most famous carving in the world.
 It depicts three monkeys - See-no-evil, Speak-no-evil, and Hear-no-evil.
 At that time people followed these principals in raising their children.

-The Three Sorehouses are used for storing tools, fixtures and clothing for the Grand Festivals of Toshogu (May 17-18, October 16-17).
-On the wall of the left building you see two carvings of peculiar elephants, called Imaginary Elephants.
+The Three Storehouses are used for storing tools, fixtures and clothing for the Grand Festivals of Toshogu (May 17-18, October 16-17).
+On the wall of the left building, you see two carvings of peculiar elephants, called Imaginary Elephants.
 Kano Tan'yu carved them without ever seeing a real elephant.

 8.Holy Water Font

 The Holy Water Font serves the purpose of purifying visitors.
 Here we can wash our hands and rinse our mouths before entering the main part of the shrine.